-And while Social Security can provide some financial help, individuals can no longer solely depend on the system to take care of all their financial needs.
+While Social Security can provide some financial help, individuals can no longer solely depend on the system to take care of all their financial needs.
 For those of us who aren’t living like Scrooge McDuck, we need some kind of backup plan.
 This is where saving for retirement comes in.

 Retirement planning can help you figure out how much money you will need when you are no longer working.
 Recent research from the TransAmerica Center for Retirement Studies shows the average income for a retiree is $32,000.
 The number is higher for married retirees ($48,000) and much lower for those who are unmarried ($19,000).
 The majority of this comes from Social Security retirement benefits, but many say they still struggle with everyday expenses.
 Proper planning can help you avoid that struggle and allow you to live your retired life to the fullest.

-There are many different investment vehicles to help you save for retirement.
-The easiest way for many of us is to use a 401(k) through our company.
 It will automatically deduct money from your paycheck and put it into an account.
 Then you invest the money in a mix of stocks, bonds, and cash.
 How the money gets invested depends on the company you are with.
 Some companies let you choose how you want to invest while others give you a suggestion based on your risk profile.
 Others will put your money in their own selection of investments based on the year you will likely retire.
 The older you get, the less risky your investments tend to become as you will be needing more of that money sooner.

 Even if you leave the company, the money in this 401(k) will continue to be invested until you decide what to do with it.
 You can roll it over into another account (where it will still be invested), you reach retirement age and start getting disbursements, or you cash it in.